martbetz/martbetz.github.io/linux-trouble-shooting.md

 **Issue:**

-- Apps do not run via firefjail by default.
+- apps do not run via firefjail by default

 **Solution:**

 - `ln -s /usr/bin/firejail /usr/local/bin/`[appname]

-   Repace [appname] with the name of the app.
+   repace [appname] with the name of the app

    (create a symbolic link for a specific app)